Protecting Online Card Payments: Explore PSD2 and 3D Secure

 Under PSD2, SCA requires the use of at least two out of three authentication factors, which are categorised as follows:

 - Knowledge: Something the customer knows (e.g., password, PIN).

 - Possession: Something the customer possesses (e.g., mobile device, token).

 - Inherence: Something inherent to the customer (e.g., fingerprint, facial recognition).

 The specific authentication protocols or methods used can vary based on the payment service provider and the technology they implement.

 We recently ran a LinkedIn poll to ask people about their 3DS knowledge, and 67% said they were unsure about 3DS.
 Below we dive deeper into 3D Secure with a Q&A to better understand this SCA protocol.

 3DS, or 3D Secure, is a security protocol that is used to help protect online credit and debit card transactions against fraud.
 This includes e-commerce transactions, online bill payments, and other types of digital payments where the cardholder is not present in person to verify their identity.

 Why was 3DS introduced for digital payments?

-The 3DS protocol adds an extra layer of security by requiring cardholders to verify their identity through a one-time passcode or biometric identification, such as a fingerprint or facial recognition, before the transaction is approved.
-This helps to ensure that only the authorized cardholder can make the transaction, reducing the risk of fraudulent activity.
+The 3DS protocol adds an extra layer of security by requiring cardholders to verify their identity through a one-time passcode or biometric identification, such as a fingerprint or facial recognition before the transaction is approved.
+This helps to ensure that only the authorised cardholder can make the transaction, reducing the risk of fraudulent activity.